a1icey/althea-site/_posts/2015-12-17-proportional-hashlocks.md

 ---
 layout:     post
 title:      Proportional hashlocks
-summary:    "The proportional hashlock gives us the ability to build a sort of higher level micropayment channel that sits on top of a multihop payment which is released incrementally."
+summary:    "The proportional hashlock gives us the ability to build a higher level micropayment channel that sits on top of a multihop payment and is released incrementally."
 ---

 In an incentivized mesh network, some nodes will be stationary, and some will move.
-We can set up payment channels between the stationary nodes, and they can pay one another with those.
-But what about mobile nodes who may only be within range of one another for short amounts of time?
+We can set up payment channels between the stationary nodes, and they can pay one another using those payment channels.
+But what about mobile nodes that may only be within range of another node for short amounts of time?
 A payment channel takes at least a few minutes to set up, if we're going to wait for a sufficient number of confirmations (or even longer if it's a conventional currency and we're dealing with a bank).
-This is why we have multihop payments.
-By routing a payment across several existing payment channels, we don't have to wait for a new channel to be set up.
+This is why the Althea uses multihop payments.
+By routing a payment across several existing payment channels, nodes don't have to wait for a new channel to be set up.

-Multihop payments can result in a lot of network traffic if we don't know what route the payment will take.
+Multihop payments can result in a lot of network traffic to determine what route the payment will take.
 Depending on the payment routing protocol, there may be a search of the network for every multihop payment (RPR, a payment channel routing protocol, currently does this).

 Instead of having smart conditions return either true or false we can have them return a fraction (see [Flying Fox](https://github.com/BumblebeeBat/FlyingFox)).
 The transfer amount of the hashlock is multiplied by the fraction.
 This way, smart conditions have fine grained control over what fraction of a payment gets transfered.
 This gives us the option to build more sophisticated smart conditions.